jgale/resume/examples/source/jeremy-gale.md

     * Recruited and hired technical team (15 developers) from scratch.
 Engineering Manager for the team
     * Selected entire technology stack (native iOS and Android apps, Ruby on Rails backend, Rails and JavaScript frontend, hosted on Heroku)
-    * iOS development including mentoring junior developers on [CRAFT Beer Market](https://itunes.apple.com/ca/app/craft-beer-market/id655145623?mt=8) app, and [MakeShift](http://www.makeshift.ca) app
+    * iOS development including mentoring junior developers on [CRAFT Beer Market](https://itunes.apple.com/ca/app/craft-beer-market/id655145623?mt=8) and [MakeShift](http://www.makeshift.ca) apps
     * Scrum Master for teams of 3-10 developers, QAs, designers, copywriters
     * Product Management of multiple mobile & web-based products.
 Synthesizing and prioritizing feature requests from customers with strategic directions for the product
-    * Sales and Partner development role for MakeShift, a scheduling app for shift workers to view their schedule on their phone, request available shifts, and exchange shifts with co-workers
+    * Sales and Partner development role for [MakeShift](http://www.makeshift.ca), a scheduling app for shift workers to view their schedule on their phone, request available shifts, and exchange shifts with co-workers
-    * Worked closely with QA to build products with excellent stability and polish
     * Equally comfortable demoing to CEOs or working closely with developers on technical requirements